uschpc/slurm-tools/README.md

 # Slurm tools

-A collection of various Slurm tools used by USC CARC.
+A collection of various Slurm tools used on CARC HPC clusters.

 ## Installation